-Even people who do not have “full” PTSD, but with unresolved trauma will routinely go to great lengths to construct stories of their lives that avoid much -or any- emphasis on trauma.
+Even people who do not have “full” PTSD, but have unresolved trauma will routinely go to great lengths to construct stories of their lives that avoid much -or any- emphasis on trauma.

 Why would we expect this to be different at the cultural level?

 Cultural Levels of Denial

 Many people mistakenly think they are protecting themselves when they refuse to look at the impact of trauma on their lives.
 This strategy of suppression and denial is also found across many cultures.

 Up until very recent decades it was perfectly acceptable to portray colonizers and conquerors as supremely heroic and righteous peoples.
 Various social movements have begun to help us develop other -badly needed- perspectives that show colonizers and conquerors in less flattering light and as significantly more primitive and barbaric than they’ve been previously portrayed.